Welcome back! I’m excited to finish showing you our Vintage Christmas Decorations 2020! You can see the post previous to this one for Part One!

 Some of the birdies didn’t have the best hangers so I glued clothespins to their bodies.
 Now they sit exactly where I want them!

 Our local Hobby Lobby was stocked full of these adorable owls!
 Isn’t he the cutest?
-And that squirrel is just too fun!
+And that squirrel is just too much fun!
+I found the squirrels and the little tree at Wilderlove Handmade and Vintage, the Delaware shop where we have a vendor booth.
+I knew they would be perfect for my vintage Christmas decorations this year.

 A fair amount of my time is spent right here.
 Watercolor painting is a creative outlet and a way to feed the creativity needed to keep our business fresh.